Cinemagraphs are little looping animated videos that are actually pretty simple to make, especially if there isn’t any movement in the scene.

 GIF’s are better when they’re short and when they loop seamlessly.
 Let’s make it 3 seconds long.
 And let’s adjust our timelapse video so it loops seamlessly at 3 seconds.
 Basically, split your timelapse layer at 1.5 seconds by going to “edit/split layer” (command, shift, D).
 Then drag your beginning layer to start at 1.5 seconds.
 Drag the other layer to start at the beginning.
 Then fade the top layer out so it fades into the bottom layer.
 And set your work area so it’s only 3 seconds long.

 Boom!
 Now export it and convert it into a GIF.
-The easiest way (that I’ve found so far) is to use an online tool called “GIPHY.”
+The easiest way is to use a plugin script via aescripts called “GifGun”.
+You could also use an online tool called “GIPHY.”
 But, you’re only limited to a few seconds and the converted GIF’s are tiny.
 If that’s ok with you, then great, use GIPHY!
-If you want more control, you can use Photoshop’s “save for web” tool.
+You can also use Photoshop’s “save for web” tool.
 It’s kind of finicky, but it works.

 That’s it!
 You just made a cinemagraph.
 Now make sure to show your friends and tell them you found a magic Polaroid from the Harry Potter world.
 I’m sure they’ll totally believe you.
 If you have any questions or maybe additional tips that would make this better, post them below.